 Team composition:

 Please describe the overall team composition, including participants from all subcontractors, if any, including all key personnel (i.e. having a key role within the team and/or being responsible for one or more tasks) and their position within his/her own entity’s structure.
 Present the role of each team member in the activity and their credentials to fulfil that role.
+In particular, clearly identify the team members or partners contributing to the research component of the project.

 Background of the entities involved:

 Please briefly describe the relevant experience of the Applicant and consortium partners for the performance of the proposed work.
 Please provide the rationale for the involvement of the proposed consortium partners in the activity.
+Emphasise the research background of relevant entities (involvement in scientific projects, publications, or collaborations with academic institutions) and explain how their experience directly supports the proposed research activities.

 Partnerships and Support Entities: